Volkswagen Tiguan Review

 The Volkswagen Tiguan comes with absolutely loads of handy storage bins and cubby holes to help keep its cabin looking neat and tidy.
 All four door bins and the glovebox are easily big enough to hold a one-litre bottle each and there’s space under the front armrest to keep a few valuables hidden safely out of sight.

-You get a 12V socket for charging your phone as standard but you can get a wireless charging pad for an extra £335 if you’d rather not have any messy cables lying around.
+You get a 12V socket for charging your phone as standard but you can get a wireless charging pad as an option if you’d rather not have any messy cables lying around.
 There’s even a storage tray under the front passenger seat that’s big enough for an iPad and you can tuck a few pairs of sunglasses in the extra cubbies under the dashboard.

 Your back-seat passengers also get a pair of fold-down tables with some handy cupholders.
 Their neat ratchet system means they’ll easily support a few heavy drinks bottles without collapsing, too.